 Gently fold the Oreo Crumbs into the whipped cream filling until well combined- yum!

-To Assemble the Cookies and Cream Cake
+How to Assemble the Cookies and Cream Cake

 The purpose of creating a “dam” of buttercream for our softer cake fillings is to keep the filling contained so that it will not escape from the sides of the cake as you begin stacking your cake layers.

-Add the next Cookies an Cream Cake layer, and repeat.
+Add the next Cookies and Cream Cake layer, and repeat.
 Top with the final cake layer and fill in any gaps between the cake layers by piping in a little extra buttercream.
 (I do this step by snipping the end off of a disposable piping bag and filling with buttercream).

-Settling the Cake: Settling the cake is an optional step, but it is a helpful way to ensure that your cake doesn’t develop frosting bulges around the sides over time.
+Settling the cake is an optional step, but it is a helpful way to ensure that your cake doesn’t develop frosting bulges around the sides over time.
 To settle your cake tier, wrap the unfrosted, filled cake with plastic wrap and then place a weight of some sort on top.

 This weight should not be a crushing weight–just something that will apply a light, steady pressure- like a couple of cake pans, a book, etc. After a few hours or overnight, frost the cake as usual. ****If using a perishable filling like we are, you will need to settle the cake in the refrigerator rather than at room temperature.

-Applying the frosting: I applied a thin crumb coat of frosting to the cake, firmed it up in the freezer for about 15 minutes (optional), and then proceeded to apply the final coat of frosting.
+I applied a thin crumb coat of frosting to the cake, firmed it up in the freezer for about 15 minutes (optional), and then proceeded to apply the final coat of frosting.

 To make the finish on the frosted cake extra smooth, I frosted the final coat and then smoothed over it with a hot bench scraper (which I ran under very hot water).
 Repeat the chilling/smoothing steps as needed until the cake is as smooth as you like.